cwaldbieser/txcasproxy/doc/source/options.rst

 This allows the application to perform its own session termination before the SSO session is ended.
 It is also useful if the service does not participate in an SSO session but simply uses a CAS service to authenticate.

+The :option:`logout-passthrough` option can be used to alter the :option:`cas-logout` behavior.
+The initial request will be passed through to the proxied service, but its response will be silently discarded.
+The proxy will issue a response to redirect the requesting agent to the CAS logout URL.
+This is useful if you require the proxied service to terminate its own local session in addition to terminating the CAS session.

 ----------------------------------
 Authentication Information Service